Emil Seidel: Mayoralty (1910–1912)

 In 1910, Seidel was elected mayor of Milwaukee, becoming the first Socialist mayor of a major city in the United States.
-During his administration the first public works department was established, the first fire and police commission was organized, and a city park system came into being.
-Seidel cleaned up the town with strict regulation of bars and the closing of brothels and sporting parlors (modern-day casinos).
-During his administration Seidel employed the noted American poet and author Carl Sandburg as his personal secretary.
+During his administration the first public works department was established, the first fire and police commission was organized, and a city park system was estavlished.
+Seidel enforced strict regulation of bars and the closing of brothels and sporting parlors (modern-day casinos).
+During his administration Seidel employed the American poet and author Carl Sandburg as his personal secretary.
 Seidel's socialist inclinations had attracted Sandburg to Milwaukee.

 In his Spring 1912 bid for re-election, Seidel faced the combined forces of the Democratic and Republican parties, who ran a single candidate in order to defeat Seidel and the Socialists.
 Despite winning more votes in 1912 than in 1910, Seidel was defeated by Gerhard Bading, local doctor, professor of surgery, and commissioner of health, on a fusion Democratic-Republican ticket.